 If you or your spouse worked and earned enough credits by paying Medicare taxes, you won’t have to pay a Part A premium.
 Nor will you if you currently qualify for Social Security benefits.

 On the other hand, you’ll have to pay a Part B premium.
 How much it will cost, will depend on your income.
 Higher earners are expected to pay a greater share.
-The standard Part B premium for 2021 is $148.50.
+The standard Part B premium for Medicare Part B Premium: $170.10 in 2022.

 As we mentioned before, CMS runs the Medicare program.
 However, the Social Security Administration, or SSA, processes applications for Part A and Part B.